You are busy, right? Multitasking is a way to get more done quickly and is considered a great skill in most cases—but not while driving.

 We’ve all seen drivers on their cell phones.
 Maybe you’ve seen drivers looking at directions, eating a snack, or even brushing their teeth!
 While these people may think they’re just multitasking, they are putting themselves and others in danger by being distracted drivers.
 Distracted driving can be anything from eating or drinking while driving to texting, using your GPS, checking an app on your phone, or adjusting the music.

 Distracted driving has become a widespread problem throughout the United States.
-In 2013 alone, 3,154 people were killed in motor vehicle crashes involving distracted drivers.
+In 2015 alone, 391,000 people were injured in motor vehicle crashes involving distracted drivers.
 And to make it worse, today’s cars are only adding more distractions with touchscreen dashboards and controls.

 Here are seven easy ways you can avoid distracted driving:

-Review all maps and directions prior to driving.
-Pre-program your route in the GPS and finish grooming, eating, and drinking before leaving.
+Review directions ahead of time and pre-program your route in the GPS.
+Finish grooming, eating, and drinking before leaving.
 Allow plenty of travel time.

 Keep the vehicle tidy and store any loose items.
 Preset the climate and radio controls prior to driving.

-Prepare children with everything they need prior to driving by having snacks, books, and toys within the reach of your children.
+Arrange items children need prior to driving by having snacks, books, and toys within the reach of your children.
 Be sure to secure children and pets properly.

 Allow all phone messages to go to voicemail.
 Do not respond to text messages or emails.
-To avoid temptation, you may want to power down before driving, or use one of these apps that prevent your phone from utilizing certain apps while you are driving.
+To avoid temptation, you may want to power down before driving, or use an app that prevents your phone from opening certain apps while you are driving.

 Keep both hands on the wheel and your eyes and mind on the road at all times.
 Actively scan the road and check your mirrors.